telegraphic/ska-sdp-datamodels/docs/src/index.rst

 ################################

-This is a `repository <https://gitlab.com/ska-telescope/sdp/ska-sdp-datamodels.git>`_ for the Python-based Data Models used in the SKA SDP.The aim of this repository is to provide a set of universal data models that can be used across various workflows and pipelines in the SDP architecture.
+This is a `repository <https://gitlab.com/ska-telescope/sdp/ska-sdp-datamodels.git>`_ for the Python-based Data Models used in the SKA SDP.
+The aim of this repository is to provide a set of universal data models that can be used across various workflows and pipelines in the SDP architecture.